ibm-cloud-docs/monitoring/infrastructure/ubuntu.md

 2. [Access your Ubuntu server](/docs/vpc?topic=vpc-vsi_is_connecting_linux).

-3. Obtain the Sysdig access key.
+3. Obtain the  access key.
 For more information, see [Getting the access key through the {{site.data.keyword.cloud_notm}} UI](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-access_key#access_key_ibm_cloud_ui).

 4. Obtain the ingestion URL.
-For more information, see [Sysdig collector endpoints](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-endpoints#endpoints_ingestion).
+For more information, see [ collector endpoints](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-endpoints#endpoints_ingestion).

 5. Deploy the monitoring agent.
 Run the following command: